Common Washing Machine Drainage Problems

 When It's an Appliance Problem

 Appliance issues are isolated to the washing machine itself.
 If water drains fine from other fixtures but your washer won't drain, you're dealing with an appliance problem.
-Common appliance-related causes include failed drain pumps, blocked internal filters, kinked drain hoses attached to the machine, or electronic control board failures.
+Common appliance-related causes include failed drain pumps, blocked internal filters, kinked drain hoses, defective lid switches, or electronic control board failures.

 Error codes displayed on your washing machine's panel typically indicate appliance issues.
 These codes help technicians quickly diagnose pump failures, sensor malfunctions, or electrical problems.
 If you can hear the drain pump attempting to work (humming or grinding sounds), that's another sign of an appliance issue rather than a plumbing blockage.